Gary David: Mr. Pure Energy, multiple awards and injury

 Air21's acquisition of David was considered a major steal in the 2005 mid-season.
 He immediately played significant amount minutes as he backed up then star Ren-Ren Ritualo.
 David brought high energy to Air21's running game and was a major factor of the Express securing the third-place finish in that season's Fiesta conference.
 David exploded for 19 points to carry the Express to its first-ever Final Four appearance after upsetting the Darvin Ham-led Talk 'N Text Phone Pals, 117–110, in Game 5 of the quarterfinals on January 20, 2006 in Antipolo City.

 Throughout the course of the season, David improved his numbers significantly by averaging 21.3 points per game with 4.1 rebounds and 2.4 assists to go as he took the role of being the team's main man.
 He then got injured causing Air21's semi-finals bid to go down the drain.
 Despite improving his numbers and collecting numerous awards along the way, David remained an underrated superstar for most of his early years.

 Prior to an unfortunate elbow injury, David was having an impressive season and was on the verge of a probable MVP award, only losing in the voting process to eventual winner Willie Miller.
 He also earned several awards during the season including the PBA Most Improved Player and belonged to the Mythical First Team and the All-Defensive First Team.
 Despite several injuries in the past, David took the cudgels as the team's go-to-guy after former franchise player Renren Ritualo was shipped to Talk 'N Text and the energetic Ronald Tubid to Ginebra.

 In the 2007-08 PBA season, David played only 2 games during the Philippine Cup with limited minutes due to the fact that he was still recovering from a knee injury he suffered the season before.
-He then came back to full action during the Fiesta Conference but mostly coming of the bench.
+He then came back to full action during the Fiesta Conference but mostly coming off the bench.
 During the middle of the conference, however, David regained his starting spot and minutes and quickly became the team's go-to-guy along with Arwind Santos.
 The two led the Express to 1st place in the elimination round with an 11-7 win–loss slate.
 The Express received an automatic semi-final berth then they faced the Magnolia Beverage Masters which they won the series 4-2.
 The Express barge into the Fiesta Conference Finals against the Barangay Ginebra Kings led by Best Import Chris Alexander and Best Player of the Conference Jayjay Helterbrand along with the tournament's leading scorer Mark Caguioa.
 The series went down to the wire which the eventually lost in seven games.
 David led the team in scoring again after the season, despite the injury, averaging 16.3 points per game.